 Perinatal asphyxia (PA) is a major cause of neonatal and under-5 mortality, particularly in developing countries.
-As per the latest estimates, PA accounts for 9.4% (i.e. 0.72 millions) of total under-5 child mortality worldwide.
-Along with prematurity and systemic infections, PA is one of the three most common causes of neonatal deaths.1 It is also an important cause of stillbirths-of the total 2.7 million stillbirths that occur globally, about 1.2 million occur during the intrapartum period, largely due to asphyxia.2 The National Neonatal Perinatal Database (NNPD; 2002-2003) reported PA to be the most common cause of stillbirths, accounting for 45.1% of all such cases.4 Almost all (98.2%) asphyxia related deaths occur in first week of life, with 73% of asphyxia related deaths occurring within 24 hours of birth.3 Therefore, providing adequate post-
+As per the latest estimates, PA accounts for 9.4% (i.e, 0.72 million) of total under-5 child mortality worldwide.
+Along with prematurity and systemic infections, PA is one of the three most common causes of neonatal deaths.
+It is also an important cause of still births - of the total 2.7 million stillbirths that occur globally, about 1.2 million occur during the intrapartum period, largely due to asphyxia.
+The National Neonatal Perinatal Database (NNPD; 2002-2003) reported PA to be the commonest cause of still-births, accounting for 45.1% of all such cases.
+Almost all (98.2%) asphyxia-related deaths occur in first week of life, with 73% occurring within 24 hours of birth.